de l fr l en l es

 Kayan Feminist Organization

-Kayan was founded in 1998 by Arab feminists and has been campaigning for the needs and rights of Arab women in Israel ever since.
+Kayan was founded in 1998 by Arab feminists and has been campaigning for the needs and rights of Arab women in Israel and the Occupied Territories ever since.
 Cooperating with other women’s organizations in the region, Kayan’s local offices are developing action plans that are tailored to the respective regional needs.

 Uganda